PROTIP: Press 'i' to view the image gallery, 'v' to view the video gallery, or 'r' to view a random entry.

 You can help confirm this entry by contributing facts, media, and other evidence of notability and mutation.

-The ‘Imma YouTube Channels’, are a conglomeration/community of many different YouTube channels, with each individual channel being dedicated to one specific character or show.
-However, there are many channels that are dedicated to the same show or character. (i.e. ImmaGoku1, ImmaSonGoku, ImmaKaiGoku)
+The ‘Imma YouTube Channels’, were a conglomeration/community of many different YouTube channels, with each individual channel being dedicated to one specific character or show.
+However, there are many channels that were dedicated to the same show or character.
+Many of the videos on these channels showcased short clips from episodes that, when taken out of context, appeared very humorous.

 In 2009 a youtuber named “ImmaVegeta” joined and started posting short, meaningless clips of Vegeta from Dragonball Z talking, fighting, or making noises.
 Later on in 2011 some people picked up on this idea, and began to upload clips of other characters from a variety of different shows.
 Most commonly the characters used were from Dragonball z, or other well known anime series, such as Naruto and Full Metal Alchemist.
 “ImmaSeru” and “ImmaNappa” as well as many others began to rise in popularity.